stummjr/doc.scrapinghub.com/dash.rst

 * ``shutdown`` - the job was cancelled, either from the Dash or due to Scrapinghub internal maintenance

 * ``failed`` - the job failed for some reason.
 The most likely situation is that the crawling process failed to start due to a bug in the project's code.
-Check the last lines of the job log for more info.
+Check the last lines of the job log for more information.

 * ``killed`` - the job was killed by Scrapinghub because it failed to respond or because it failed to shutdown gracefully